ICTQual AB Level 2 Award in Fire Safety

 This course is ideal for all employees, supervisors, and designated fire wardens who are responsible for maintaining fire safety in the workplace.
 It is also suitable for anyone seeking to enhance their understanding of fire prevention and emergency response procedures within any industry.

-The ICTQual AB Level 2 Award in Fire Safety is a 3 days training programme designed to be completed in full-time study over this period, with a focus on both theoretical learning and practical application.
+The ICTQual AB Level 2 Award in Fire Safety is a 2 days training programme designed to be completed in full-time study over this period, with a focus on both theoretical learning and practical application.

 ICTQual AB Level 2 Award in Fire Safety is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+Learners can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.